Benefits of Studying at an APU Regional Campus

 Looking to complete an undergraduate degree but feeling unsure how to balance your studies with everything else going on in your life?
 Consider studying at one of Azusa Pacific University’s regional campuses.

-APU has eight campuses throughout Southern California to provide students the convenience and flexibility they need to reach their educational goals.
-In addition to its main campus in Azusa, the university has a presence in Orange County, Los Angeles, San Diego, Inland Empire, High Desert, Monrovia, and Murrieta.
+APU has seven campuses throughout Southern California to provide students the convenience and flexibility they need to reach their educational goals.
+In addition to its main campus in Azusa, the university has a presence in Orange County, San Diego, Inland Empire, High Desert, Monrovia, and Murrieta.